KyleeRM/KyleeRM.github.io/index.md

 - Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals
 - Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources

-  These outcomes are reflected throughout my code review, artifact enhancements, and reflective naratives.
+These outcomes are reflected throughout my code review, artifact enhancements, and reflective narratives.
 Altogether, they demonstrate not only my technical capabilities, but also my ability to connect software design, security, and algorithmic decision making with organizational strategy and professional communication.

  ## Below you will find:

 - Professional Self-Assessment
 - Code Review